 Best practices from Member States, the private sector, research and academia are collected and shared back with Member States.

-ITU provides knowledge exchange products and tools to enable inclusive dialogue and enhanced cooperation to help countries achieve a more inclusive digital society, and supports its membership in understanding and navigating the challenges and opportunities that come with promoting connectivity and digital transformation.
+ITU provides knowledge exchange products and tools to enable inclusive dialogue and enhanced cooperation to help countries achieve a more inclusive [digital] society, and supports its membership in understanding and navigating the challenges and opportunities that come with promoting connectivity and digital transformation.

 Provision of data and statistics